 19.3 A posted notice which complies with clauses 18.1 and 18.2 above is deemed served when posted on a business day, on the second business day after the day of posting and in any other case on the third business day after the day of posting.

-19.4 A notice given by email must in the case of the Company, be sent to info(at)betterlanguages.com or in the case of the Client to the email address stated in the Instruction Form unless otherwise agreed in writing between the parties.
+19.4 A notice given by email must in the case of the Company, be sent to enquiries(at)betterlanguages.com (substituting “at” with the @ symbol, to create the valid email address) or in the case of the Client to the email address stated in the Instruction Form unless otherwise agreed in writing between the parties.
 Any such email notice shall be deemed to have been received on the next business day following transmission.